 Avadāna Story – Queens’ Court

-The bas-relief shown in the image is part of Avadāna story panels covering the inner walls on the first terrace of the Rūpadhātu layer.
+The bas-relief shown in the image is part of the Avadāna story panels carved into the inner walls of the first terrace of the Rūpadhātu layer.
 This detailed bas-relief likely depicts the court of a queen.
-As you can see, she is seated on a throne on the right side and is receiving offerings from people.
-Standing at the center is an elegantly dressed young man – most-likely a prince or the king himself – handing over objects (food or jewels) to the people.
+As you can see, she is seated on a throne (on the right edge of the image) and is receiving offerings from people.
+Standing at the center is an elegantly dressed young man – likely a prince or the king himself – delivering food or jewels to the people.